 The HECLAS Program provides organizational direction to cultural and linguistic responsive efforts and reports to the QSC on a quarterly basis.
 The health plans HECLAS Program is intended to satisfy the contractual as well as NCQA Health Equity Accreditation and Health Equity Plus requirements to have a HECLAS Committee.
 Activity and outcomes are reported using internal tools in addition to the reporting tools.
 The QSC provides direction and oversight for the HECLAS Committee.

-Additional committees that are a part of the AmeriHealth Caritas Community HealthChoices include the Recipient Restriction Subcommittee, Operational Compliance Committee and the Behavioral Health/Physical Health MCO P&T Committees as described below.
+Additional committees that are a part of the AmeriHealth Caritas Community HealthChoices include the Recipient Restriction Subcommittee and the Operational Compliance Committee.